haselwood/heretic/decay/FINAL_10_ENDINGS_GUIDE.md

 # Decay Game - Complete Guide to All 10 Endings

-**Complete 32-question paths through all 4 acts** to reach each of the 10 endings.
+**Complete 37-question paths through all 4 acts** to reach each of the 10 endings.

 **Note:** Endings are now numbered 1-10 in check order (most specific to least specific).
-The paths below retain their original organization but use updated ending numbers.
+The game now has 37 total questions (10+9+9+9).
+The paths below will need to be updated to include the new questions.

 ---